 The easiest way to tackle this one is to say:

 "The editing process is an essential part of my style and art.
 A RAW (unprocessed) photo is flatter, less saturated, and duller than your iPhone or point-and-shoot camera gives you.
 That is because even your iPhone gives your images a quick edit for you, adding saturation and contrast.
 The RAW file contains all the raw data so that I can make these edits myself to create the look you see on my website and in the photos you've received.
 RAW files are essentially an incomplete piece of work, which is why I cannot send them to you.
-Is there something you're not satisfied with in a particular photo that I can fix it for you?
+Is there something you're not satisfied with that I can fix for you?

 Many clients are a dream to work with — they're respectful of your time and your process, but there are always a few that will try to push you further than you're willing to go.
 No matter what the situation, taking a deep breath before replying can often help you respond in a more friendly and professional manner.